shawnkgriffin/slapchat/docs/Functional Specification.md

  - [ ] User location is tracked and sent by the client to the server.
  - [X] All users can see the location of any active user on their map.
  - [ ] When a user moves, the client will dynamically update the location on the map.
+ - [ ] For demonstration and testing, a bot updates the user positions
+ - [ ] For demonstration and testing, a bot can send alerts
+ - [ ] For demonstration and testing, a bot can reply to message
  ### Map
 - [ ] users can see a list of the available layers
 - [ ] users can view a layer